New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 Wrongful Death Claims

-Wrongful death claims are brought against defendants who either caused someone else’s death through negligence or as the result of some action that was intentional.
+Wrongful death claims are brought against defendants who either caused someone else’s death through negligence or as a result of some intentional action.
 Wrongful death claims provide the deceased’s loved ones (or the deceased’s estate) with a mechanism for bringing a lawsuit against the person legally responsible for causing their family member’s death.
 A wrongful death claim is a specific kind of civil lawsuit that obviously deals with the harshest accidents of all – those where a loved one is lost because of someone else’s negligence.

 The Elements of a Wrongful Death Claim